-NINA SELLARS, how anatomy and its various modes of visualization shape our understanding of the human body
+NINA SELLARS, shaping our understanding of the human body

 The creative universe of Nina Sellars, artist and researcher based in Australia, lies in the heart of science, humanities and art.
 Sellars utilizes the mediums of photography, drawing and new media to extend her artistic practice across techniques such as MRI, the study of wet anatomy, tissue culture, and liposuction.